 The results of the Texas Utility Commission's final decision related to the Company's final fuel reconciliation are a component of the True-Up Order.
 The Company has appealed certain portions of the True-Up Order involving a disallowance of approximately \$67 million relating to the final fuel reconciliation plus interest of \$10 million.
 A hearing on this issue was held before a district court in Travis County on April 22, 2005 and a judgment was entered from the district court on May 13, 2005 affirming the Texas Utility Commission's decision.
-The Company filed an appeal to the Court of Appeals on June 9, 2005.
+The Company filed an appeal to the Court of Appeals in June 2005.
+The parties are briefing the issues before the court.